 The Company entered into an agreement, commencing on December 15, 2020 through the earlier of the Company's consummation of a Business Combination and its liquidation, to pay the Sponsor a total of up to \$20,000 per month for office space, utilities and secretarial and administrative support.
-For the three months ended March 31, 2021, the Company incurred and paid \$60,000 in fees for these services.
+For the three and nine months ended September 30, 2021, the Company incurred and paid \$60,000 and \$180,000 respectively, in fees for these services.
+For the period from July 20, 2020 (inception) through September 30, 2020, the Company incurred no fees for these services.